 Things to do

-Those who enjoy wildlife can consider the Malta Falconry Centre, which is a birds of prey centre in which falconers fly various species of birds of prey, giving visitors the opportunity to view them in full flight.
-At this time of year the Falconry Centre is open from 09:00 to 15:00, and the main display times are 11:00 and 14:00.
-The centre also offers courses for those who would like to take up falconry.
+Those who enjoy wildlife can consider visiting the Malta Falconry Centre, which is a birds of prey centre where falconers fly various species, giving visitors the opportunity to view them in full flight.
+At this time of year the Falconry Centre is open from 9am until 3pm and the main display times are 11am and 2pm.
+This centre also offers courses for those who would like to take up falconry.

-Where to eat & drink
+Where to eat and drink

-There are many good restaurants at Malta, catering for a wide range of tastes.
-The Venus Restaurant at Pioneer Road, Bugibba, is a luxurious restaurant, particularly good for special occasion dining, and serves mainly Mediterranean food.
+There are many great restaurants in Malta which cater for a wide range of tastes.
+The Venus Restaurant at Pioneer Road, Bugibba is a luxurious restaurant, particularly good for special occasion dining, and serves mainly Mediterranean food.

 The Chamber of Mysteries at Valley Road, Qormi, offers good meals and musical entertainment on Monday and Wednesday evenings.
-The Wednesday evening events have the greatest amount of entertainment but re also more expensive.
+The Wednesday evening events have the greatest amount of entertainment but are also more expensive.

 Hit the beach